googlecloudrobotics/core/docs/how-to/connecting-robot.md

 Estimated time: 10 min

-This page describes how to connect a Kubernetes cluster on a robot to the cloud (tested on Ubuntu 14, 16 and 18).
+This page describes how to connect a Kubernetes cluster on a robot running Ubuntu 20.04 to the cloud.

 Once you've done this, you can: